microsoft/code-with-engineering-playbook/docs/the-first-week-of-an-ise-project.md

-# Structure of a Sprint
+# The first week of an ISE Project

 The purpose of this document is to: